Inside Daisy Clover: Reception

 Upon its release, the film was a box office and critical failure.
 However, the film later gained a cult following when it was shown on television and released on home video.

 The New York World-Telegram and The Sun found much to criticize: "[The film] conducts a spectacular travesty of some of Hollywood's preposterously lush nooks without stirring any notable amount of mirth.
 And it follows Hollywood's predatory smothering of an impulsive, endearing Cinderella without stirring much sentiment or sympathy...
 Oh!
 This pathetic innocent is hurt, hurt, hurt but no one cares, cares, cares so long as her picture is finished and rolls in dough, dough, dough...
 The makers of the picture do not care to make themselves altogether clear but there are hints of the depravity of its Hollywood in fleeting insinuations of dope and homosexuality.
 The orgies of sex and liquor are much more explicitly presented...
 [Natalie Wood] seems about to become the movie's biggest dubbing job since Rita Hayworth made her long series of musicals, coming equipped with a different voice for nearly every picture."

 Redford reportedly insisted that his character, gay in the original novel, have some interest in women.
-Warner Bros., fearful of the potential controversy, insisted that the film only acknowledge the character's bisexuality through brief and oblique lines of dialogue.
+Warner Bros.
+Pictures, fearful of the potential controversy, insisted that the film only acknowledge the character's bisexuality through brief and oblique lines of dialogue.

 The house that was destroyed at the climax of the film was once owned by actress Barbara La Marr.